Last updated: June 2026

 One of the most remarkable qualities of copper is its natural antimicrobial properties.
 Copper has been shown to have antibacterial effects, which can be especially beneficial for individuals at risk of bacterial infections.

-These traits are particularly powerful in healthcare settings, where copper-infused fabrics and surfaces are used to prevent the spread of bacteria and other pathogens.
-A study published in the Journal of Hospital Infection confirmed that copper fabrics were effective at reducing the incidence of healthcare-associated infection (3).
+These properties have been studied extensively in healthcare settings, where copper-infused fabrics and surfaces are used to limit the spread of bacteria and pathogens.
+A study published in the Journal of Hospital Infection confirmed that copper oxide-impregnated bed linens resulted in significant reductions in healthcare-associated infections caused by C. difficile (a bacterial infection commonly acquired in hospital settings and one of the most difficult to control), and the combined metric of C. difficile or multidrug-resistant organism infection (3).
+The reductions in MDRO infections alone did not reach statistical significance, likely because baseline MDRO rates in the studied hospitals were already very low (3).
 A separate 2010 review of copper surfaces in healthcare settings across Germany, South Africa, and the UK found significant reductions in bacterial load across all settings, often 60-70% greater than control surfaces (4).

 Beyond its antibacterial properties, copper has been explored for its role in treating acne.
-Copper ions are toxic to many types of bacteria, including Propionibacterium acnes (P. acnes), the bacteria responsible for triggering many acne breakouts.
+Copper ions are toxic to many types of bacteria, including Cutibacterium acnes (formerly Propionibacterium acnes), the bacteria responsible for triggering many acne breakouts.

-In a study published in Journal of Drugs in Dermatology, researchers found that topical application of a copper ion salt was used to treat mild-moderate acne and large pores.
-Following the study period, all participants showed statistically significant improvement from the start of the study (5).
+In a pilot study published in Journal of Drugs in Dermatology, researchers found that topical application of a copper chlorophyllin complex was used to treat mild-moderate acne and large pores in 10 subjects.
+Following the 3-week study period, all participants showed statistically significant improvement from baseline (5).
+As a single-center pilot study without a control group, these results are promising but require confirmation in larger controlled trials.

 Copper peptides are increasingly common in skincare creams and serums and could also be a tool in addressing the inflammation associated with acne.
 The anti-inflammatory properties of copper peptides can help reduce redness, swelling, and irritation (6) that often accompany acne breakouts.